BenGriffith/bengriffith/README.md

 ## Hi there 👋
-I'm Ben.
-I like to write and read code.
+I'm Ben, a data engineering enthusiast who enjoys coding and solving the unique puzzles data engineering presents.
+I'm always looking to connect with like-minded professionals.
 Please feel free to connect with me on [LinkedIn](https://linkedin.com/in/bp-griffith).

 ## I'm currently working on ...
 - [TSA Throughput](https://github.com/bengriffith/tsa)